wirebits/BlueStorm/README.md

 # BlueStorm
 A tool which perform deauthentication attack on unpaired bluetooth devices.

+# Meaning of Unpaired devices
+Those bluetooth devices which is paired but going to connect.

 # Key Features
 - Simple and clean menu.
 - Show scanned bluetooth devices in a borderless table.